Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/mathgroupingcharacter/getverticaljustification/_index.md

 ---
 title: getVerticalJustification
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/mathgroupingcharacter/getverticaljustification/
+url: /php-java/aspose.slides/mathgroupingcharacter/getverticaljustification/
 ---

-## getVerticalJustification()  function
+## getVerticalJustification()  method

  Vertical justification of group character.
  Specifies the alignment of the object with respect to the baseline.